 Danger to Humans

 It is speculated that the Greenland shark population is low, with an estimated doubling time of more than 14 years.
 Nevertheless, the shark supports fisheries in Norwegian, Iceland, and Greenland waters where it is captured for its liver oil.
 It is currently listed as “Near Threatened” by the World Conservation Union (IUCN).
-The IUCN is a global union of states, governmental agencies, and non-governmental organizations in a partnership that assesses the conservation status of species.
+The IUCN is a global union of states, governmental agencies, and non-governmental organizations that assesses the conservation status of species.

-The Greenland shark is typically found in the Northern Atlantic and Arctic regions.
+The shark is typically found in the Northern Atlantic and Arctic regions.
 It has been reported as far east as France and Portugal, as far west as the Gulf of St. Lawrence, and as far south as Cape Cod and North Carolina.
 There have even been a few sightings of the shark in the Southern Atlantic near Argentina and in Antarctic waters.

-The Greenland shark ranges in depths of 0-3,937 feet (0 to 1,200 m) and temperatures of 34-68°F (1 to 12°C).
+The shark ranges in depths of 0-3,937 feet (0 to 1,200 m) and temperatures of 34-68°F (1 to 12°C).
 In the north, the shark migrates near shore in search of warmer waters.
 It is usually spotted near the surface during the winter and retreats to depths of 591-1,804 feet (180 to 550 m) during the summer.
 In southern waters the shark is found near continental shelves and slopes and is found at a depth of about 3,937 feet (1,200 m).
 In 1988, an unmanned submarine spotted a 20 feet (6 m) long male Greenland shark at a depth of 7,218 feet (2,200 m) at the wreck of the SS Central America, which sank off the coast of Savannah, Georgia in 1857.
-This is 3,281 feet (1,000 m) deeper than the maximum reported depth of the shark and 273 miles (440 km) south of its southernmost sighting in North Carolina.
+This is 3,281 feet (1,000 m) deeper than the maximum reported depth of the shark and 273 miles (440 km) south of its southernmost sighting in North Carolina (MacNeil et al., 2012).

-The teeth of the Greenland shark are very different in comparison of the top and bottom sets.
-The upper teeth are very thin and pointy and lack serrations.
-They range in number from 48 to 52.
-The lower teeth are interlocking and are broad and square, containing short, smooth cusps that point outward.
-The lower teeth range in number from 50 to 52.
+The shark’s teeth have distinct top and bottom sets: The upper teeth are very thin and lack serrations, ranging in number from 48 to 52.
+The lower teeth, dissimilarly, are interlocking and are broad and square, containing short, smooth cusps that point outward and range in number from 50 to 52 (MacNeil et al., 2012).

-The denticles of the Greenland shark are uniform in characteristics over the entire body of the shark.
-They are cone shaped and curved towards the rear of the shark.
-They are in longitudal columns and are closely spaced.
-They have high axial crests and low lateral crests, and the bases of the denticles have four sides.
+The shark’s denticles are uniform over the entire body.
+They are cone shaped and curved towards the rear of the shark and are organized in closely spaced longitudinal columns.
+Additionally, they have high axial crests and low lateral crests with the bases of the denticles possessing four sides (MacNeil et al., 2012).

 Size, Age, and Growth